Anyone who receives a product from you is a customer or client. The customer needs something from you, and ideally, they receive it.

 Obvious, right?

-From your view, not the customer, if they purchase your product or service, they need it, and they get it.
-Otherwise, they don't buy it.
+From your view, not the customer’s, if they purchase your product or service, they need it, and they get it.
+Otherwise, they don’t buy it.
 Additionally, if they have been with you for a while, you may think that the first two boxes represent 100% of reality.
 In other words, they stay with me because they get what they need.

 On the surface, both of those beliefs may be true.
-But how about digging deeper.
-Most likely, you find needs that aren't met.
-It may be the difference in rating your product or performance a six versus an eight on a 1 to 10 scale.
+But how about digging deeper?
+Most likely, you find needs that aren’t met.
+It may be the difference in rating your product or performance as a six versus an eight on a 1 to 10 scale.
 Overall, things are on the positive side, but what about improvement?

 So, the last four cells on the right present the rest of reality.
 Sometimes a customer needs “+” something but doesn’t “-” get it.
 And, sometimes, a customer does not “-” need something, but they get “+” it.